-The following article provides a list of five tools that can help make your online course management and instruction better.
+A list of five online tool that can help make your online course management and instruction better.
 While there are many options out there, we’ve selected our top five favorites below.
 The article also includes helpful information and links to further resources in case you’d like to learn more about each tool.

-2) Padlet: Padlet is a useful tool for creating virtual boards or walls to post important class information, reminders, and questions.
+Padlet is a useful online tool tool for creating virtual boards or walls to post important class information, reminders, and questions.
 You can choose whether people can post anonymously or not, so it’s great for getting everyone involved in discussions and asking questions outside of class time.

 The tool is also very flexible, allowing you to add anything from images and videos to text boxes.

-3) Google Docs: The collaborative nature of Google Docs makes it perfect for online classes and enables you to easily share and edit documents with your students.
+The collaborative nature of Google Docs makes it perfect for online classes and online tool and also enables you to easily share and edit documents with your students.
 They can even leave comments on specific parts of a document so you can quickly get their feedback.

-4) Canvas: Canvas is a learning management system that is specifically designed with online courses in mind.
+Canvas is a learning management system that is specifically designed with online courses & online tool in mind.
 It has a host of features to help facilitate the process, including an interactive grade book, surveys, and announcements.

 Another way is to use technology that helps create a virtual space similar to a classroom, such as Google Hangouts and Adobe Connect.